HostZero/ownrom.github.io/README.md

 # OwnROM-Website:

-A website for OwnDroid and our ROM, OwnROM.
+A website for OwnDroid and our ROM, OwnROM

 http://owndroid.nl  (MAIN)